 “Carats & Cake represents the work of the best planners, photographers, venues, florists, etc. in the industry, but the ‘best’ means something different for everyone.
 Couples will have totally different experiences with the same vendor, and while personal recommendations are key, before hiring, dig into a vendor’s portfolio of real weddings and clients so you can see if their work and event style align with your individual taste and needs.”

 3. Pick the things you care about

-“We see incredible work and we can often tell what elements within a wedding meant the most to a couple—be it the food or dress.
-Go in knowing you will have to make choices and be ready to make cuts on the details that aren’t important to you, so you can dial up spend on the things that matter to you as a couple most.”
+“We see incredible work, and we can often tell what elements within a wedding meant the most to a couple—be it the food or dress.
+Go in knowing you will have to make choices and be ready to make cuts on the details that aren’t important to you, so you can dial up spending on the things that matter to you as a couple most.”